thumbnail image

 Pitching

-Over the course of the retreat, participants will learn the art of the pitch.
-Neal and Mika will pitch past or future projects.
+Over the course of the retreat Neal and Mika will pitch past or future projects.
 Some participants might try their hand at a no-pressure group pitch as well!

 Screening & Discussions